Platoniq/decidim-tenants/README.md

 This is the open-source repository for initial, based on [Decidim](https://github.com/decidim/decidim).

+## Deploying the app

+The app is deployed with [Capistrano](http://capistranorb.com/) using [Figaro](https://github.com/laserlemon/figaro) for `ENV` configuration.
+In order to deploy it, these are the required steps:

+1. Make sure you have Ruby installed with the correct version.
+Version is specified in the `.ruby-version` file in this repo.
+In order to test the Ruby version, use `ruby -v`.
+Using a version manager is recommended, please check RVM or RBenv for Ruby-specific managers, or asdf for a more general version manager.
+1. Ensure you have all dependencies installed.
+Run `bundle install`.
+If it gives you an error saying Bundler is missing, install it first with `gem install bundler` and then run `bundle install`.
+1. Ensure you have the required files to deploy the app.
+They are not included in this repo because they include sensitive data, so you'll need to ask around.
+Needed files are:

+   1. `Capfile`
+   1. `config/deploy.rb`
+   1. `config/deploy/production.rb`

+1. Deploy the app with `bundle exec cap production deploy`

 ## Setting up the application

 You will need to do some steps before having the app working properly once you've deployed it: